 While in several mission-critical industries, some companies still stick to their old tooling and workflow solutions (e.g. manual processes using MS Word or Excel files for requirements management), the complexity of avionics development necessitates the transition to smart toolsets that automate or reduce the effort-costs of complying with certain parts of DO-178C.
 Specifically, establishing and proving traceability on all work items from requirements all the way to released product, even in the case of a large number of artifacts, is a task that would be impossible without relying on smart software solutions.

-Through leveraging the powerful capabilities and the single repository architecture of codeBeamer ALM, Intland’s Avionics DO-178C Template helps comply with DO-178C and other safety regulations by automatically taking care of fundamental processes.
+Through leveraging the powerful capabilities and the single repository architecture of codebeamer X, Intland’s Avionics DO-178C Template helps comply with DO-178C by automatically taking care of fundamental processes and including examples, documentation, and preconfigured assets.
 The template allows you to efficiently define, collaborate on, and manage aviation-specific requirements, to associate all work items automatically for complete traceability, and to ensure the visibility of all your development processes during the lifecycle.
-Testing is also greatly supported, as is the analysis of your requirements’ test coverage, the re-use of relevant work items to support variants management, and documentation and reporting to facilitate compliance.